conarwelsh/nettuts-laravel4-and-backbone/README.md

 It does not get much simpler than that, all the Controllers are doing is handing the input data to the repository, taking the response from that, and handing it to the View, the View in our case is merely JSON for most of our methods.
 When we return an Eloquent Collection, or Eloquent Model from a Controller in Laravel 4, the object is parsed into JSON auto-magically, which makes our job very easy.

-> Note: notice that we added a few more "use" statements to the top of the file, to support the other classes that we are using.
+> Note: notice that we added a few more "use" statements to the top of the file to support the other classes that we are using.
 Do not forget this when you are working within a namespace.

 The only thing that is a bit tricky in this controller is the constructor.
 Notice we are passing in a typed variable as a dependency for this Controller, yet there is no point that we have access to the instantiation of this controller to actually insert that class... welcome to dependency injection!
 What we are actually doing here is hinting to our controller that we have a dependency needed to run this class, and what its class name is (or its IoC binding name).
 Laravel uses `App::make()` to create its Controllers before calling them.  `App::make()` will try to resolve an item, by looking for any bindings that we may have declared, and/or using the auto-loader to provide an instance.
 In addition it will also resolve any dependencies needed to instantiate that class for us, by more-or-less recursively calling `App::make()` on each of the dependencies.